jacobkasper/Advantlis/2025/Advantlis2025FallAgenda.md

----
-output: rmarkdown::github_document
----

 Advantlis Working Group 2025-2027 funded by AG-Fisk grant (274)-2024-Advantlis.

-First workshop will be 28 April -- 2 May, 2025 in Hafnarfjörður, Iceland.
+First workshop will be 1 September – 5 September, 2025 in Woods Hole,
+MA, USA.

 ToRs (please add, edit as you see appropriate).